December Boys: Plot

-A few days later, the orphans peek through a window in Fearless' house to see Teresa undressing, but Misty, being the most religious of the four, throws a rock at the wall to make them go away.
-Misty runs back to Mr. McAnsh's house and looks through the small opening of a door to see someone in the shower, only to find that it is the sickly Mrs. McAnsh.
+A few days later, the orphans peek through a window in Fearless' house to see Teresa undressing, but Misti, being the most religious of the four, throws a rock at the wall to make them go away.
+Misti runs back to Mr. McAnsh's house and looks through the small opening of a door to see someone in the shower, only to find that it is the sickly Mrs. McAnsh.
 They soon discover that she has breast cancer.

-One night, Misty overhears Fearless talking to his friends about the possibility of adopting one of the orphans.
+One night, Misti overhears Fearless talking to his friends about the possibility of adopting one of the orphans.
 Excited about the opportunity to finally have parents, he keeps it to himself until he decides to reveal it to a priest who has driven to the beach for the orphans' confessions.
 The other boys realise that he is taking too long, and once he is finished, they force it out of him with the threat of Spit spitting on him while he is pinned to the ground.
-Misty, Spark and Spit are eager to compete for the love of the seemingly perfect Fearless and Teresa, but Maps is less than excited, even saying to Lucy, "What's the big deal about parents, anyway?"
+Misti, Spark and Spit are eager to compete for the love of the seemingly perfect Fearless and Teresa, but Maps is less than excited, even saying to Lucy, "What's the big deal about parents, anyway?"
 Maps experiences his first kiss with Lucy, and soon loses his virginity to her in one of the caves of the Remarkable Rocks.

 There, she tells him to promise that he will always remember her as his first.
 The next day, he goes up to the Remarkable Rocks, only to find Lucy is not there.
-Her uncle tells him that she has left the beach to return to her father, and will not likely be back until next summer.
-Heartbroken, he goes to the carnival to find Fearless and talk to him, but discovers that he is not a motorbike rider there, and instead cleans up after the animals.
-Furious that he'd lied all along, he finds a painting made by Misty of him as the son of Fearless and Teresa, and destroys it.
-Misty attacks him and hits him with the fragments of the frame he had put the painting in, and the bond between the four orphans is broken.
+Her uncle tells him that she has left the beach to return to her father, and will likely not be back until next summer.
+Heartbroken, he goes to the carnival to find Fearless and talk to him, but discovers that he is not a motorbike rider at all, instead employed to clean up after the animals.
+Furious that Fearless had lied all along, Maps finds a painting made by Misti of him as the son of Fearless and Teresa, and destroys it.
+Misti attacks him and hits him with the fragments of the painting's frame, and the bond between the four orphans is broken.